standard-for-public-code/community-implementation-guide-standard/criteria/require-review.md

 Note: "happen" does not mean "be completed".

-### Reviews MAY be performed by multiple reviewers.
+### Performing reviews by multiple reviewers is OPTIONAL.